 Keep it simple—using a clean, plain backdrop is ideal for shooting food.
 You want the subject matter to become the "hero" in each shot.
 Propping and accessorizing can be used to add some flair to a food photo, but if it's too overdone, you'll lose the true focus of the image.

 3. Vantage Point

 Be mindful of your vantage point.
 The best way to create interesting photos of food is to get in tight and use interesting angles so you can adequately represent the textures and highlights of each dish.
 Too much space around the subject can make it look tiny, causing the subject to lose power in the image.

 4. Color Pallet

 Be aware of your color pallet.
 Composing a great food image sometimes requires the use of "supporting actors" in the scene.
 For example, adding some greens to a plate of steak will make the entire dish more appealing.
-Be mindful of what side dishes will compliment your subject while bringing some great colors into the mix.
+Be mindful of what side dishes will complement your subject while bringing some great colors into the mix.

 5. Food Styling

 If you really want to achieve the perfect image of your food, be sure to hire a talented food stylist.
 Many clients mistakenly believe that you can simply place a plate of food in front of the camera and it will look great.
 This is far from the truth.
 You'd be surprised how much time and artistic attention is required to make all the elements of the photo look right.
 A great stylist will save you lots of time as a photographer and is worth their weight in cheese!